 The Center for Scholar Development partners with offices within the Pennoni Honors College and across the university to identify and support high-achieving students by offering a range of workshops, activities, and individual advising focused on scholarly and professional development; raising campus-wide awareness of available opportunities; and by directly helping students create successful applications through intensive individual advising and support.

-Located within the Pennoni Honors College, Center for Scholar Development coordinates three programs: Pennoni Aspire, Aspire Scholars, and Drexel Fellowships.
+Located within the Pennoni Honors College, Center for Scholar Development coordinates three sets of programming: Aspire Scholars, Drexel Fellowships, and Undergraduate Scholarly Enrichment.